AGILab future work

 workers execute partitioned plans locally or on Dask-backed clusters

-aggregation is still mostly app-specific
+aggregation outside the migrated benchmark, flight, meteo, and UAV queue-family apps is still mostly app-specific

-Current gap:
+Current guardrail:

-1. First-class reduce contract
+1. Reduce contract adoption

 Purpose: